 Budds Beach

-Found on the exclusive and quaint strip of canal behind the manic streets of Surfers Paradise, this is a hidden nook for calm sea seekers of the northern Gold Coast—the adorable Budds Beach.
+Found on the exclusive and quaint strip of canal behind the manic streets of Surfers Paradise, this lesser known Gold Coast beach is for calm sea seekers.
+My favourite beach for long lazy days in the dunes of the northern Gold Coast is the ever-adorable Budds Beach.

-You can spend many an hour laying here and soaking up the sunshine, completely uninterrupted.
-After you've basked in the glorious sun, head to the adorable Bumbles for a post-swim feed.
+I've spent many an hour laying here and soaking up the sunshine, completely uninterrupted.
+After basking in the glorious sun, I recommend you head to the adorable Bumbles for a post-swim feed.

 Central Gold Coast Beaches